 Ines Michalowski and Max Behrendt

-Karen Schönwälder is research group leader at the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göttingen, Germany, and professor at Göttingen University.
+Karen Schönwälder is Research Group Leader at the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göttingen, Germany, and Professor of Political Science at Göttingen University.